-Assuming that everyone has flown in to Johannesburg (as it is the main hub in Southern Africa), your day starts with flight from Johannesburg to Lusaka.
-We suggest you book the following flight, on which we will base our transfers to the hotel:
+Assuming that everyone has flown in to Johannesburg (as it is the main hub in Southern Africa), your day starts with a flight from Johannesburg to Lusaka.
+Closer to date, we will make a suggestion which flight we will base our group transfer on.